Brymahh/Brymahh/README.md

 ## Hello & Welcome!
 #### I am Godsgift Eseoghena Braimah,
 👩‍💻  I'm a Data Scientist. <br>
-👩‍🏫  Pursuing Master of Data Science at the University of British Columbia. <br>
+👩‍🏫  Pursuing a Master of Data Science at the University of British Columbia. <br>
 🐦‍🔥  This is where my rebirth begins.<br>
 🥅  I'm on a mission to make AI Less Complicated.<br>
 🫣  I am overly excited about anything AI. <br>